elifesciences-publications/poly-A-seq/README.md

 perl step9_PSSM.pl
 ```

+**NOTE: need to install required modules or packages for Perl and R**
 Please direct all your questions to Yunkun Dang (email: yunkun_dang@126.com)

 Physical address: Center of Life Science, College of Biological Sciences, Yunnan University, Kunming, Yunnan, China.